What causes megacryometeors?

 First, it should be noted that there is no possible way for a large block of ice to form in a clear atmosphere.
 Large hailstones can only form in intense thunderstorms that contain supersaturated air and large updraft speeds sufficient to keep the hail aloft long enough to collect a large amount of frozen water on its surface.
 Ice falling trough unsaturated air will evaporate, not gather more ice.

-If the origin was extraterrestrial, the ice would evaporate quickly from the heat of entry into the upper atmosphere at the very high speeds that are attained by an object falling to the Earth with little initial atmospheric drag.
+If the origin was extraterrestrial, the ice would evaporate quickly from the heat of entry into the upper atmosphere at the very high speeds that are attained by an object falling to the Earth.

-The only reason why aircraft have been ruled out as a source for some of these ice blocks is that either the water was not obviously contaminated from waste water that has been used in a toilet (indeed, some of the blocks are contaminated, even with the blue dye color that is added to the chemical treatment solution); or that "no aircraft was observed".
+The only reason why aircraft have been supposedly ruled out as a source for some of these ice blocks is that either the water was not obviously contaminated from waste water that has been used in an aircraft toilet (indeed, some of the blocks are contaminated, even with the blue dye color that is added to the chemical treatment solution); or that "no aircraft was observed".

 The reason why aircraft are not observed after an ice fall is likely because the jet has already traveled outside of the viewers range of sight.
 For a large irregular block of ice, a terminal fall speed of about 120 mph can be assumed.
 For a cruising altitude of 6 miles and a cruising speed of 600 mph, the ice will fall for three minutes before reaching the surface.
 During those three minutes, the jet will have traveled 30 miles down range, which is a distance that equals five times its altitude.
 This generally puts the aircraft outside the view of the observer, who is likely looking upward to see where the ice might have come from.
 A jet contrail might be present, but the observer likely will not connect it with the block of ice that has fallen so rapidly out of the sky.